theblockstalk/upgradeable-proxy/README.md

 7. Remove events from the contract
    - See contract _UintEventV2a_RemovedEvent_
 8. Change the return type for function calls.
-   - Changing to return solidity value types (uint, string etc), as well as arrays and tupples were sucessful
+   - Changing to return solidity value types (uint, string etc), as well as arrays and tuples were successful
    - See contracts _UintAdvancedV2k_ChangeReturn_ to _UintAdvancedV2s_ChangeReturn_ (all letters k-s)
-   - Changing to return structs was not tested due to limitations of javascript web3 object at the time.
+   - Changing to return structs was not tested due to limitations of the javascript web3 object at the time.
 See contract _UintAdvancedV2t_ChangeReturn_
    - **TODO** do above test when web3.js is updated
-   - **Note:** applications or other smart contracts will need to know about the upgrade to be able to correctly interperate the new return values with the new ABI.
+   - **Note:** applications or other smart contracts will need to know about the upgrade to be able to correctly interpret the new return values with the new ABI.

 #### 3.3.2 You can't

 You cannot do the following changes on an upgraded contract and expect that it will behave like an updated contract with the same state.

-1. Add in new storage variables to the upgraded smart contrat and use it in functions.
+1. Add in new storage variables to the upgraded smart contract and use it in functions.
    - See contracts _UintAdvancedV2b_NewStorage_, _UintAdvancedV2e_NewStorage_, _UintAdvancedV2f_NewStorage_ and _UintAdvancedV2j_NewStorage_.
-   - You can add add new storage variables, however, these new variables cannot be used in **any** of the contract's pre-existing functions.
+   - You can add new storage variables, however, these new variables cannot be used in **any** of the contract's pre-existing functions.
 They can be used in any new function.
-   - **Note:** a workaround for this would be to create a another [separate] contract with new state variable which can be called by the new contract.
+   - **Note:** a workaround for this would be to create another [separate] contract with new state variable which can be called by the new contract.
 The initial upgradeable contract would have to have a pre-existing address in place so that this could be used to point to such a separate smart contract...
    - **TODO:** test workaround as stated above
 2. Change the order of state variables in the upgraded smart contracts
    - See contract _DoubleUintV2_